openyar007/smooth-slider/readme.txt

 * Recheck the Slider Title, Post Title and the Slider Content fonts on the Settings Panel.

 [Get older versions](http://wordpress.org/extend/plugins/smooth-slider/download/)

-!!IMP!!
-If you have highly customized Smooth Slider, Before upgrading to 2.4, save your CSS and Settings.
-You may lose some CSS formatting as in the new versions the slider javascript is changed and is different from previous versions.

 == Frequently Asked Questions ==